 Hepatitis C virus (HCV) infection is a major public health challenge for Australia.
 Acute infection progresses to chronic disease in about 75% of cases, and these people are at risk of progressive liver fibrosis leading to cirrhosis, liver failure and hepatocellular carcinoma (HCC).
 About 20%–30% of people with chronic HCV infection will develop cirrhosis, generally after 20–30 years of infection.

-The incidence of new HCV infections in Australia has declined since 2000, related to both a reduction in the prevalence of injecting drug use and improved harm reduction measures (e.g. needle and syringe programs and opioid substitution treatment uptake) among PWID.
+The incidence of new HCV infections in Australia has declined since 2000, related to both a reduction in the prevalence of injecting drug use and improved harm reduction measures (eg, needle and syringe programs and opioid substitution treatment uptake) among PWID.
 The proportion of new HCV cases in young adults (aged 20–39 years) provides the best estimate of incident cases.
-Modelling suggests that the incidence of HCV infection peaked at 14,000 new infections in 1999 and had declined to 8,500–9,000 new infections in 2013, with stable incidence in recent years.[1,3] There is some evidence of further declines in the incidence of HCV infection since the unrestricted availability of direct-acting antiviral (DAA) therapy in 2016.
+Modelling suggests that the incidence of HCV infection peaked at 14 000 new infections in 1999 and had declined to 8500–9000 new infections in 2013.[1,3] There is some evidence of further declines in the incidence of HCV infection since the unrestricted availability of direct-acting antiviral (DAA) therapy in 2016.

-Despite one of the highest HCV diagnosis rates in the world, treatment uptake in Australia was low (2,000–4,000 people/year, or 1%–2% of the infected population) before the DAA era.
-In contrast, since interferon (IFN)-free DAA regimens were listed on the Pharmaceutical Benefits Scheme (PBS) in March 2016, about 54,000 people have received HCV treatment (Figure 1).
+Despite one of the highest HCV diagnosis rates in the world, treatment uptake in Australia was low (2000–4000 people/year, or 1%–2% of the infected population) before the DAA era.
+In contrast, between March 2016, when interferon (IFN)-free DAA regimens were listed on the Pharmaceutical Benefits Scheme (PBS), and the end of 2020, a total of 88 790 people received HCV treatment (Figure 1).